calmm-js/documentation/introduction-to-calmm.md

 ### Model :: JSON

 In the Calm^2 architecture, model refers to the object or state being displayed by and manipulated through the UI.
-Usually it just a JSON object or array that adheres to some schema.
+Usually it is just a JSON object or array that adheres to some schema.
 Most importantly, the model is just simple data.
 The model knows nothing about observables or anything else about the UI.
 It just is.

 ### Meta :: JSON -> JSON